 6.5.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 subclause 6.5 partially applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.5 partially applies to Python.

 An enum module was introduced in Python v3.4 which allows for better iteration and value comparison than most previous user-developed methods.
 An example of the new enum module is: